RioReal/Paper_Review/NDSS__2019__Data-Oblivious-ISA-Extensions-for-Side-Channel-Resistant-and-High-Performance-Computing.md

 This paper proposes a **Data Oblivious ISA Extension** to overcome the challenges above.

 ### Data Oblivious Instruction Set Architectures extension (OISA):
 The basic idea of OISA is to divide data and instructions into two parts respectively, public and confidential, safe and unsafe.
 Only safe instructions can do operations on confidential data.
 Otherwise, it throws an exception.
 Both safe and unsafe instructions work on public data without any limitation.

-This paper implements the OISA design on RISC-BOOM (Berkery out of order execution).
+This paper implements the OISA design on RISC-BOOM (Berkeley Out-of-Order Machine).

 * Each data with a size of one word has one label bit which is stored alongside the data, to specify whether the data is secret or not.
 The labels will be determined by two special instructions *oseal* (mark data as confidential) and *ounseal* (mark data as public) and be propagated when oblivious instructions are executed.
 These instructions should not be executed speculatively for the sake of preventing malicious attacks.